Botswana ~ Ride Botswana ~ Kalahari Safaris

 ITINERARY

-Itinerary in Brief - Kalahari Safari (5 nights - please contact us for other itineraries)
+Itinerary in Brief - Kalahari Safari (3 nights - please contact us for other itineraries)

 Day 1 Arrive at Camp Kalahari nestled amongst the acacias and Mokolwane palms of Brown Hyena Island on the edge of the Kalahari Desert's Makgadikgadi Salt Pans.
 Settle in and an introductory talk over tea.Then a short drive to the stables to meet the horses and mount up for a first evening ride to try them and for a first view of this remarkable area.
-Ride back to the stables as the sunsets, then back to camp for sundowners, hot showers and dinner perhaps accompanied by the roar of Kalahari lions.
+Ride back to the stables as the sun sets, then back to camp for sundowners, hot showers and dinner perhaps accompanied by the roar of Kalahari lions.
 Night Camp Kalahari

 Day 2 Up with the dawn for a light breakfast, followed by a long morning ride through the “land of a thousand islands”.
 Stranded on the ancient lakebed, these palm-covered sand dunes are one of the most beautiful and fascinating areas of the Botswana wilderness.
 At the height of the January to April migration season, the islands and adjoining grasslands are awash with zebra, wildebeest, hartebeest and ostrich and the white encrusted pans between the islands provide wonderful going for exhilarating canters.
 Ride back to camp for a leisurely lunch, siesta and time to enjoy the pool.
-Then, after tea at about 4pm, perhaps head out by vehicle stopping for sundowners and returning with a spot light to lookout for nocturnal animals such as brown hyena, aardvark, honey badger and black maned kalahari lion.
+Then, after tea at about 4pm, perhaps head out by vehicle stopping for sundowners and returning with a spot light to look for nocturnal animals such as brown hyena, aardvark, honey badger and black maned kalahari lion.
 Dinner and night Camp Kalahari.

 Day 3